Infant Baptism – 7 Years and Younger

 How do I prepare for my child’s baptism?

-STEP 1 – REGISTER: Call Lynette Martin at (541) 757-1988 x304 to enroll in preparation and to schedule the Baptism.
+STEP 1 – REGISTER: Call Lauren Sanders at (541) 760-8191 to enroll in preparation and to schedule the Baptism.
 Please contact us two months in advance to the estimated date of baptism.

 STEP 2 – DO THE BAPTISMAL PREP (REQUIRED FOR PARENTS).
 This prep has three stages: